-Compared with the Pennine Way or the Peninsular Coast Path, The Ridgeway is undemanding, with easy gradients, but it traverses a great variety of countryside.
+Compared with most other National Trails, the Ridgeway is undemanding, with easy gradients, but it traverses a great variety of countryside.
 The western half, from Avebury to the Goring Gap, is the classic Ridgeway, a track over open downs.
-On this section there are few villages on the line of the path and walkers should take care to carry enough drink.
-Most pubs too are off the line of the Trail, but many, like the Royal Oak at Bishopstone, are well worth a detour.
+On this section there are few villages on the line of the path, and walkers should take care to carry enough drink.
+Most pubs too are off the line of the Trail, but many are well worth a detour.